thenootz/SSDoodle-doc/README.md

         "acceptance": "50%"
     }

+These APIs were defined after evaluating what was part of [Doodle API](https://documenter.getpostman.com/view/10109978/SWT7E1Sc?version=latest#intro)

 ## Web-Wallet: first run
 The SSApp application loader is the first thing you'll see after running the [web-wallet](https://github.com/PrivateSky/web-wallet) web server and accessing `http://localhost:8080/secure-channels/loader`.
 It is a basic web application which allows creation and loading of wallets based on the menu wallet template.
 The SSApp loader registers a service worker responsible with loading the built SSApps from the Brick Storage.